Red Mountain (film)

-Red Mountain is a 1951 American Western film directed by William Dieterle and starring Alan Ladd, Lizabeth Scott, Arthur Kennedy and John Ireland, set in the last days of the US Civil War.
-The plot centres on an attempt by Quantrill's Raiders to stir up rebellion in the West.
+Red Mountain is a 1951 American Western film set in the final days of the American Civil War.
+The film was directed by William Dieterle and stars Alan Ladd, Lizabeth Scott, Arthur Kennedy and John Ireland.

 Plot

-Colorado, 1865: a gold assayer is killed and Lane Waldron is seen leaving, so a posse goes after him and, when he is caught, turns into a lynch mob.
-Lane claims he had a sample from his mine examined by the assayer, but denies shooting him.
-A noose around Lane's neck is shot in half at the last second by an unseen marksman.

-The rescuer turns out to be Brett Sherwood, a Confederate captain from the Civil War.
-The pair escape to a cabin that Lane knows of.
-At the cabin Brett leaves a gun unattended as a test, when Lane grabs it and aims it at Brett he finds that it's not loaded.
-Brett the ties up Lane and leaves him.
+In Colorado in 1865, after a gold assayer is killed, a posse pursues the suspect, Lane Waldron.
+When Lane is caught, the posse becomes a lynch mob.
+Lane claims that the assayer had examined a sample from his mine, but he denies shooting him.
+A noose around Lane's neck is shot in half at the last second by an unseen marksman, Brett Sherwood, a Confederate captain.
+Lane and Brett escape to a cabin, where Brett leaves a gun unattended as a test.
+Lane grabs it and aims at Brett, only to find that the gun is unloaded.
+Brett binds Lane's hands behind his back and leaves him in the cabin.

-Lane's sweetheart, Chris, arrives at the cabin and releases Lane.
-The pair then track Brett and capture him.
-They tie up Brett for the night and take turns guarding him.
-Chris and Brett discus the war and he finds that she has different loyalties from Lane, hating the rebels and General William Quantrill in particular for killing her family.
-During the night Brett escapes from his bonds.

-As Brett prepares to get away a struggle ensues during which Lane's leg is broken.
+Lane's sweetheart Chris arrives at the cabin and releases him.
+They then track Brett, capture him and take turns guarding him for the night.
+When Brett discusses the war with Chris, he finds that her loyalties differ from Lane's, as she hates the rebels and General William Quantrill for killing her family.
+During the night, Brett escapes his bonds and a struggle ensues, during which Lane's leg is broken.
 Brett stops his escape to help Lane.
-Brett and Chris find a cave and Get Lane inside.
-As he leaves to go for a doctor, Quantrill and his raiders turn up, taking Lane and Chris captive.
+Brett and Chris find a cave and move Lane inside.
+As Brett leaves to find a doctor, Quantrill and his raiders appear, taking Lane and Chris captive.

-Quantrill has set up an ambush for the US Army.
-While showing Brett the setup one of Quantrill's men tries to assault Chris.
-Chris shoots him, warning the army.

-Quantrill learns of Lanes gold mine and decides to save him.
+Quantrill has plotted an ambush to attack the army.
+One of his men tries to assault Chris, and Chris shoots him, which alerts the army of their presence.
+Quantrill learns of Lane's gold mine and decides to save him.
 Quantrill sends Chris and Randall to town for a doctor.
-During their absence Brett starts questioning Quantrill's motives.
-Brett and Chris return with a doctor who operates on Lane, saving both his life and leg.

-Quantrill decides to kill the captives anyway so Brett brings them food and guns and helps the doctor escape so he can get help.
-Unfortunately the doctor is caught and killed.
-Brett then sneaks out to go for help.
+During their absence, Brett questions Quantrill's motives.
+Brett and Chris return with a doctor who operates on Lane, saving his leg.
+However, Quantrill resolves to kill the captives anyway, so Brett brings them food and guns and helps the doctor escape to find help.
+After the doctor is caught and killed, Brett sneaks away to seek help.

-A band of Indians, who had been working with Quantrill, attack Chris and Lane at the cave.
+A band of Indians who had been working with Quantrill attack Chris and Lane at the cave.
 Lane is shot by a Ute, who is killed by Chris.
-As he lies dying, Lane says he wants Chris and Brett to have his gold mine.
-Brett arrives with the Army and posse.
-Brett runs down and kills Quantrill.
-Brett confesses that he was the one who had killed the assayer, who had been trying to cheat him and pulled a gun on him.
+As he lies dying, Lane says that he wants Chris and Brett to have his gold mine.
+Brett arrives with the army and posse and then pursues and kills Quantrill.
+Brett confesses that it was he who had killed the assayer, who had been trying to cheat him and brandished a weapon.